Visit www.musictherapy.ca to learn more about becoming a music therapist in Canada

 The difference between a musician and a music therapist is that a musician is a musician first, who may indeed see a therapeutic effect on the people that they are making music for, but making music for someone the first objective.

-A music therapist is a therapist first, who uses music with intent as her or his primary medium, in order to have a therapeutic effect on the individuals with whom they are working.
+A music therapist is a therapist first, who uses music with intent as their primary medium, in order to have a therapeutic effect on the individuals with whom they are working.
 Developing a relationship and learning how music will best help that person, is the first objective.
 Using music to work with that individual in ways that are important to them is the primary goal.

-As stated by the Canadian Association for Music Therapy www.musictherapy.ca
+As stated by the Canadian Association of Music Therapists www.musictherapy.ca

 'Music therapy is the skillful use of music and musical elements by an accredited music therapist to promote, maintain, and restore mental, physical, emotional, and spiritual health.
 Music has nonverbal, creative, structural, and emotional qualities.
 These are used in the therapeutic relationship to facilitate contact, interaction, self-awareness, learning, self-expression, communication, and personal development.'